kyma-project/kyma/docs/kyma/docs/033-inst-local-installation-scripts.md

 > **NOTE:** To work with Kyma, use only the provided scripts and commands.
 Kyma does not work on a basic Minikube cluster that you can start using the `minikube start` command.

 The purpose of the `installation/scripts/minikube.sh` script is to configure and start Minikube.
 The script also checks if your development environment is configured to handle the Kyma installation.
 This includes checking Minikube and kubectl versions.
 If Minikube is already initialized, the system prompts you to agree to remove the previous Minikube cluster.
-If you plan to install kyma from scratch please answer `yes`.
-If your minikube cluster already has kyma installed you can answer `no` (this is useful when you installed kyma, stopped the cluster with `minikube stop` and you want to start it again without the reinstallation).
+- If you plan to perform a clean installation, answer `yes`.
+- If you installed Kyma to your Minikube cluster and then stopped the cluster using the `minikube stop` command, answer `no`.
+This allows you to start the cluster again without reinstalling Kyma.

 Minikube is configured to disable the default Nginx Ingress Controller.